rub3n2000/parcelreactprojectbuilder/README.md

 Frontend should be at any route that doesnt start with /api/.

 #### Dotnet React with auth.
-To start dotnetReact simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.
+To start dotnetReactwAuth simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.
 Therefore you only have to run it the first time.

+If you use it again, you will have to delete the migration folder and the .db files first.

 After installing the packages do
                 npm run server